 19. Comb Back with Skin Fade

 Pairing a comb back with a skin fade creates the perfect balance between a modern and classic look.
 The comb back has a very sophisticated and traditional appearance and can be combed back in the front or combed back at the sides and parted down the head.
 It can suit multiple face shapes and boys of all ages.
-Deciding to add a skin fade creates a slight contrast but also makes the look more polished.
-It can be done on multiple hair textures and lengths, but opting to keep the hair relatively short will make the overall cut less dramatic and therefore easier to wear, lending itself well to a variety of different settings.
+Deciding to add a skin fade creates a slight contrast and makes the look more polished.
+It can be done on multiple hair textures and lengths, but keeping the hair relatively short will make the overall cut less dramatic and easier to wear, lending itself well to various boys haircuts.

 20. Slick Back with Taper Fade

 The slick back and taper fade is a pairing that goes well together.
 It creates an edgy yet sophisticated appearance and is excellent for style-conscious boys.
 The great thing about the slick back is that it can be done with different hair types and lengths and is surprisingly versatile.
 That said, deciding to wear it with a taper fade adds a modern twist to a classic hairstyle.
 The fade keeps the sides and back short, with length on top.
 The shorter the hair is on the top of the head, the less dramatic the contrast will be.
 For a more blended look, this is a much better option.